-- Taxpayers must register with INtax and have a 10-digit tax identification number (TID) with a 3-digit location.
+- Customers must register with INtax and have a 10-digit tax identification number (TID) with a 3-digit location.
 Note: Taxpayers do not need to register if they are already registered with INtax.

-- Taxpayers must successfully upload at least 2 test files without errors.
-Taxpayers cannot bulk file until they have completed this testing and certification process.
+- Customers must successfully upload at least 2 test files without errors.
+Customers cannot bulk file until they have completed this testing and certification process.

 Bulk File Resources

 For more information about the technical requirements for the bulk file upload for the recap form, please contact the Indiana Department of Revenue at:

 Distributors, refiners, or terminal operators who want to receive gas in Indiana without paying the gasoline use tax and distributors importing gasoline into Indiana must have a valid permit from the DOR.
 To register for the gasoline use tax permit, complete the FT-1 Fuel Tax License Application and submit the following:

 - Bond in the minimum amount of $2,000 or 3-months gasoline use tax liability, whichever is greater.
 The bond must have an effective date of July 1, 2014.

 - Current financial statements.

 - A new gasoline use tax bond may not be required for established distributors who are current and compliant with all fuel and listed taxes and who have had their Gasoline Distributor’s bonds requirement released due to good standing with the DOR.